Switzerland Project Center (MQP)

 A term at ZHAW is limited to CBC majors only

-A term at NTB Buchs is limited to ECE, CS, ME, PH & RBE majors only
+A term at NTB Buchs or UniSpital Zurich is limited to CS, ECE, ME, PH & RBE majors only

 A term and/or B term at ZHAW is limited to MA and MAC majors only

 A term and/or B term or C term at Credit Suisse is limited to CS, IE, MA and MAC majors only